awwad/uptane/README.md

 and ECU in the Director repository.
 Then, the Primary will obtain the new firmware, and the Secondary will update from the Primary.

-Execute the following code in the **Image Repository's** window (WINDOW 1) to create a new file, add it to the repository, and host newly-written metadata:
+Execute the following code in the Uptane services window (WINDOW 1) to create a new firmware file, generate metadata about it, sign that metadata with the appropriate keys (assigned by delegations in the Image Repository), and host the image and metadata on the Image Repository.

 ```python
 >>> firmware_fname = filepath_in_repo = 'firmware.img'